wessberg/ts-evaluator/README.md

 ### Behavior without a typechecker

 If you do not have access to a typechecker, for example if you don't have a TypeScript _Program_ to work with, you can avoid passing in a typechecker as an option.
-This will work for evaluating literal values, but `ts-evaluator` won't be able to resolve and dealias symbols and identifiers.
+This won't be as robust as when a typechecker is given, as `ts-evaluator` won't understand the full type hierarchy of your Program, and most importantly not understand how to resolve and dealias symbols and identifiers across source files, but it will still be able to resolve and evaluate identifiers and symbols that are located in the same
+SourceFile.
+Uou may find that it works perfectly well for your use case.

 ### Setting up an environment